Written with the editorial assistance of Claude (Anthropic).

 AI changed my access.
 It didn’t change my expertise.

 The story of designing inside the Playground isn’t “AI replaced our designer.”
-It’s “AI made it possible for one designer and one PM to do the work of a much bigger team, over a month of feedback, refinement, and human judgment, not a long weekend.”
+It’s “AI made it possible for one designer and one PM to do the work of a much bigger team, over a month of feedback, refinement, and human judgment.”

 What comes next